EasternPA/mastodon-install/README.md

 1. Click the 3 vertical dots next to your username and choose logout at the bottom
 1. Verify that you can log back in with your non-admin username/password

-# Keepingy your instance up-to-date
+# Keeping your instance up-to-date

 Keeping your instance updated is pretty easy with docker and docker-compose.